-Dr. Nicolas Bordas originally hails from Santo Domingo in the Dominican Republic.
-He completed his medical degree at Universidad Nacional Pedro Henriquez Ureña (UNPHU).
-He completed a rotational internship at Dr. Pila Hospital in Ponce, Puerto Rico before moving on to complete the Internal Medicine Residency at Damas Hospital affiliated with the Ponce Health Science University.
-He then went on to an Infectious Disease Fellowship through Virginia Tech at Carilion Roanoke Memorial Hospital.
+Dr. Nicolas Bordas is a highly skilled and experienced healthcare provider with a passion for serving his patients and community.
+He completed his medical degree at Universidad Nacional Pedro Henriquez Ureña (UNPHU) in the Dominican Republic, and went on to complete a rotational internship at Dr. Pila Hospital in Ponce, Puerto Rico.
+He then pursued an Internal Medicine Residency at Damas Hospital, affiliated with the Ponce Health Science University, and later completed an Infectious Disease Fellowship through Virginia Tech at Carilion Roanoke Memorial Hospital.

-Dr. Bordas has special interest in HIV/Hepatitis C, Blood related infections, and Tropical medicine.
-He is the chair of the Antimicrobial Stewardship committee in GMRC and part of the CME committee.
-He is a member of the American College of Physicians, board certified by the American Board of Internal Medicine, and board eligible for the Infectious Disease Certification through the ABIM, as well as AAHIVM certified.
-He has also spent two years volunteering with the Lakeland Volunteers in Medicine, providing healthcare to low-income families.
+Dr. Bordas has a special interest in HIV/Hepatitis C, blood-related infections, and tropical medicine.
+He is the chair of the Antimicrobial Stewardship committee in GMRC and a member of the CME committee.
+He is board-certified by the American Board of Internal Medicine and board-eligible for Infectious Disease Certification through the ABIM.
+He is also AAHIVM certified and a member of the American College of Physicians.
+In addition to his clinical work, Dr. Bordas has spent two years volunteering with the Lakeland Volunteers in Medicine, providing healthcare to low-income families.

 Dr. Bordas resides in Gadsden with his wife and their dog, “Zosyn.”
 In his free time, he enjoys playing volleyball and swimming, and is an avid movie buff.
 As a former college professor, he has a passion for educating patients and future practitioners, and is fluent in both English and Spanish.
 He is dedicated to delivering the highest quality of care to his patients and is committed to building strong and meaningful relationships with those he serves.